 In the first game, since Luste Teuber is Metal Man's expy, Spiritia in turn gets Metal Blade in the form of Lustatem.
 Like Metal Blade, Lustatem has a TON of energy (second to the Freudenstachel), normal shots does more damage than an uncharged Seelegewehr, and Spiritia can shoot it in any direction.

 Another for Spiritia is the Grollschwert.
 Sure it sucks at first and doesn't do much in the way of damage, but remember, it is the Grollschwert.
 The weaker you become, the stronger it gets!
 So once you're at a pitiful amount of HP, the short-ranged normal shots becomes a mid-ranged Spread Shot that can tear apart most of the enemies with ease and can break some of their guard.
 It even slaughters the Demonic Spiders above and Goddamned Bats below with little effort.

+Goddamned Bats: The barrels in the Sichte Stage of Rosenkreuzstilette Freudenstachel.
+You know, the flying ones with eyes that extend their antennae and shoot electric beams from the spikes on their tips.
+Yeah, they're goddamn annoying.
 Also, the enemies that resemble Mega Man's Mettaurs.
 And the spear-throwing knights.
 And the cross enemies.
 And the egg-dropping eagles.
 And the skulls that are invulnerable except against some special weapons.
-And the fireballs that resemble a certain powerup from Bomberman.
-To be fair, pretty much almost every regular enemy that RKS has to offer.
+And the fireballs that resemble a certain power-up from Bomberman.

 There's quite a bit of subtext between Zorne and Trauare.
 Aside from this image◊, when you fight one of them, they'll be quite angry if you've already beaten the other.
-Additionally, in Freudenstachel, when you fight one of them, if the other hasn't been beaten yet, they'll join in with a combo attack, which wouldn't normally carry much subtext, but Trauare's combo attack with Zorne being heart shaped bombs definitely does.
+Additionally, in Rosenkreuzstilette Freudenstachel, when you fight one of them, if the other hasn't been beaten yet, they'll join in with a combo attack, which wouldn't normally carry much subtext, but Trauare's combo attack with Zorne being heart shaped bombs definitely does.